vance-pofeng/vance-pofeng/README.md

 - 👋 Hi, I’m @vance-pofeng
 - 👀 I’m interested in c/c++,java,python,nodejs and blockchain technical
-- 🌱 I’m currently learning mobile phone(apple and android), macbook pro, dell, ibm etc. laptop, main board fix.
+- 🌱 I’m currently learning android and ios coding
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me vance.pofeng@gmail.com
+- 📫 How to reach me ???

 <!---
 vance-pofeng/vance-pofeng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.